krh3rtz/Glocal/README.md

 	sudo ./glocal.py --usage

 [!]
-This project has been developed  in Python 3.4, so make sure you have pygeoip installed for this version of Python.
+This project has been developed  in Python 3.4, yet it also works on python 3.5.

-To install Pygeoip:

-	pip3 install pygeoip

-	The 'pip3' tells pip to install pygeoip for Python 3.4

 [!]
-The parsing of option is accomplished using argparse, so please install it:

-	eg.
+Make sure you install the Python modules listed in the "requirements" file:

-	sudo pip3 install argparse
+	pip3 install -r requirements

 [!]
-If you can get the software to run, you may need to specify the version of Python before calling the script:
+If you can get the software to run, maybe you have several Python versions for ypu may need to specify the version of Python before calling the script:

 	eg.